kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 ## Batching: Padded versus sparse

-We now covered the whole pipeline, starting from database formats over input formats to network-internal representations to properly handle symmetries.
-A final consideration comes into play when we think about [batching](https://machinelearningmastery.com/difference-between-a-batch-and-an-epoch/), a commonly used technique in machine learning where you do not pass your samples one by one into the network, but combine them together into a bigger tensor to achieve better hardware utilisation and therefore training performance.
+We've now covered the whole pipeline, starting from database formats over input formats to network-internal representations to properly handle symmetries.
+A final consideration comes into play when we think about [batching](https://machinelearningmastery.com/difference-between-a-batch-and-an-epoch/), a commonly used technique in machine learning where you do not pass your samples one by one into the network, but combine them into a bigger tensor to achieve better hardware utilisation and therefore training performance.

-There are many subtleties about how you choose your batch size since generally we perform a gradient update step after each of these batches; therefore, the batch size is not only influencing training performance but also accuracy by changing the dynamics of our gradient descent procedure.
+There are many subtleties to choosing your batch size since generally we perform a gradient update step after each of these batches; therefore, the batch size not only influences training performance but also accuracy by changing the dynamics of our gradient descent procedure.
 I won't go into detail here on that, but recommend [Andrej Karpathy's blog](https://karpathy.github.io/2019/04/25/recipe/) on general recipes for training neural networks.
 {:.note}

 ### The batching pain with variable-length input

 This batching of tensors is trivial in many computer vision use cases since often all your images are of the same size; you can therefore just stack them along a new dimension and ready is your batch.

 For protein structures, it is a bit more complicated due to variable length.
 One strategy to deal with this involves [padding and trunction](https://huggingface.co/docs/transformers/main/en/pad_truncation).
 Here, we choose some maximum length for our batch and pad structures that are shorter than this via padding tokens (for coordinates this can be 0 or a small value that is unlikely to occur exactly like this in the data) and truncate structures that are longer than this (either randomly or via some biologically defined domain boundaries).
 This solves our issue, but introduces new ones: often, we do not want to truncate data since we may lose important information.
 If we now always choose the longest structure in a batch as the maximum length, we may end up with very inefficient training if there are very short sequences in the batch and padding tokens begin to represent a significant part of our batch.

 ### Efficient padding via length batching

 To circumvent this, people took inspiration from NLP.
-In the transformer paper, for example, it is stated that to circumvent the inefficient padding issue,[*sentence pairs were batched together by approximate sequence length*](https://arxiv.org/abs/1706.03762), resulting in more optimal padding.
+In the transformer paper, for example, it is stated that to circumvent the inefficient padding issue, [*sentence pairs were batched together by approximate sequence length*](https://arxiv.org/abs/1706.03762), resulting in more optimal padding.
 This has been replicated for example in [generative models for protein structure](https://github.com/microsoft/protein-frame-flow/blob/1c5ad9c28a1264e449d98c382123bb48227d9d97/data/pdb_dataloader.py#L162).
-This change might influence training dynamics since now the model sees similarly-sized inputs inside every batch, but empirically seems to still work fine.
+This change might influence training dynamics since now the model sees similarly-sized inputs inside every batch, but empirically still seems to work fine.

 ### Sparse batching